Pamela Joe McFarlane/Getty Images

-Depending on your credit and financing, you'll typically need to save enough money to put anywhere from 3.5 percent to 20 percent down.
+Depending on your credit and financing, you'll typically need to save enough money for a down payment -- somewhere between 3 and 20 percent of the home's price.

 One exception: Veterans Affairs loans, which require no down payment.

 Another cash expense: closing costs.
-Whatever your loan source, you'll also need money to pay closing costs, which run (depending on where you live), from $2,300 to $4,000.
+Whatever your loan source, you'll also need money to pay closing costs.
+For a $200,000 mortgage, closing costs run (depending on where you live) from $2,300 to $4,000.
 Get the average closing costs in your state at Bankrate's closing costs map.

-Improve your chances by: Along with banking your own money, search out down payment assistance, Tiffany says.
-Often it's location-based or tagged to a certain type of buyer, like first-timers, she says.
-So do an Internet search with the city name, then the county name, along with word combinations such as "down payment assistance," "first-time homebuyers" and "homebuyer's assistance."
+Improve your chances by: banking your own money and seeking down payment assistance.
+Often, it's location-based or tagged to a certain type of buyer, like first-timers.
+Search online with the city name, then the county name, along with word combinations such as "down payment assistance," "first-time homebuyers" and "homebuyer's assistance."

 In a buyer's market, you can also negotiate to have the seller pay a portion of the closing costs.